Historic Black Kingsbridge 1698-1850

 1 – The names of the enslaved listed under Van Cherreck are nearly identical to part of the Van Cortlandt list suggesting that Van Cherreck may have been the aforementioned overseer.

 2 – Letter Book of Jacobus Van Cortlandt, New York Historical Society MSS.
 June 6, 1698 Letter to Mr. Witt.

 3 – New York (Colony), Charles Zebina Lincoln.
 The Colonial Laws of New York from the Year 1664 to the Revolution, Including the Charters to the Duke of York, the Commissions and Instructions to Colonial Governors, the Duke’s Laws, the Laws of the Dongan and Leisler Assemblies, the Charters of Albany and New York and the Acts of the Colonial Legislatures from 1691 to 1775 Inclusive, Volume 1.
 The Lawbook Exchange, Ltd., 2006. p.
 27.

 4 – Jacobus Van Cortlandt’s son, Frederick, refers to his property in the area as his “plantation” in his 1749 will.

-5 – I have found other Westchester wills and deeds that refer to enslaved Indians.
-One such deed, Westchester Liber D 27, even uses the term “Negro” to describe such an enslaved Indian.
+5 – I have found other Westchester wills and deeds that refer to enslaved Native Americans.
+One such deed, Westchester Liber D 27, even uses the term “Negro” to describe such an enslaved Native Americans.

 6 – Will of Jacobus Van Cortlandt, 1739, New York Wills, Vol. 13, 1736-1740, p.
 425.